shyanta/minor-web-app-from-scratch/srv/w3-assignment-1-ajax/README.md

 ```
 Note: For Google Maps you need to place an API key instead of "YOURAPICODE".

-### You need some ID's to get it to work use this as example:
+### You need some selectors to get it to work use this as example:

 #### To load the response of the API Call